Ensuring federal broadband investment reaches communities that need it most

 Community and economic development organizations and local governments have essential roles to ensure people in rural areas have access to this critical infrastructure, can afford the service once it’s available, and have the necessary skills to use the internet to create opportunities in their community.

 The JTF is partnering with local communities to seize the once-in-a-lifetime opportunity created by the availability of nearly $100 billion in federal funds to make reliable broadband accessible and affordable.

 We currently offer two types of support based on your project stage:

 Do you already have a project developed and are ready to apply for federal or state broadband funding?

-We offer grants of up to $25,000 and technical assistance to help organizations identify which government grant program would be a good fit for their project and to develop competitive applications.
+We offer grants of up to $100,000 and technical assistance to help develop competitive applications.
 Grants can be used for a variety of purposes, such as hiring a grant writer or to qualify as private matching funds.

 Are you still working to define and develop a broadband project and need more support before you’re ready to apply for federal or state funding?

 We’re currently offering a limited number of grants up to $150,000 and technical assistance to help organizations build their capacity or conduct project planning and feasibility studies to increase their readiness to apply for federal or state broadband funding.

 Through grants and technical assistance offered on a rolling basis, we can help communities identify, prepare, and apply for federal broadband funding.